gearup2000/k8s/10. ReplicationController and ReplicaSet in Kubernetes/README.md

     - containerPort: 8000
 ```

 The different manifest files are commented out with `# env: prod` and `# env: dev` respectively.
-Everything is the same, but the commented lines prevent the `env` label from being added to the Pods.In the commented manifest file `kubernetes-pods-manual-commented-env.yaml`, the `env` label is commented purposenly, so when we will apply this manifest, the ReplicaSet will see that the labels matches with its settings and the pods will NOT be created.
+Everything is the same, but the commented lines prevent the `env` label from being added to the Pods.
+In the commented manifest file `kubernetes-pods-manual-commented-env.yaml`, the `env` label is commented purposenly, so when we will apply this manifest, the ReplicaSet will see that the labels matches with its settings and the pods will be created, but will not be added to the ReplicaSet since they do not macth with current matchExpressions.

 Let's apply `kubernetes-pods-manual-commented-env.yaml` manifests file: